glowingjade/obsidian-smart-composer/README.md

 1. Download `main.js`, `manifest.json`, and `styles.css` from the [latest release](https://github.com/glowingjade/obsidian-smart-composer/releases/latest).
 2. Create a folder named `obsidian-smart-composer` in your vault's `<Vault>/.obsidian/plugins/` directory.
 3. Place the downloaded files into this new folder.
-4. Open Obsidian settings `Settings > Community plugins`, and enable Obsidian Smart Composer.
+4. Open Obsidian settings `Settings > Community plugins`, and enable Smart Composer.

 ## Roadmap